dmachard/terraform-provider-powerdns-gslb/README.md

-# Terraform Provider PowerDNS LUA records
+# Terraform Provider PowerDNS GLSB records

 A Terraform provider for PowerDNS server to manage LUA records through DNS updates (RFC2136).
 This provider can be to used to have a dynamic behaviour of your PowerDNS server, such as Global Server Load Balancing.